DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Treatment for Corneal Arcus

-When you have associated eye disorders, your doctor may perform additional tests to rule out other conditions and find the cause of your eye discomfort.
+When you have associated eye disorders, your ophthalmologist or optometrist in NYC may perform additional tests to rule out other conditions and find the cause of your eye discomfort.
 But since arcus senilis is considered both normal and benign for the elderly, no treatment is required or recommended.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Corneal Arcus (Arcus Senilis) Treatment?
-Would like to schedule an appointment with the best ophthalmologist in Manhattan NYC or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NYC Eye doctor.
+Would you like to schedule an appointment with the best ophthalmologist in Manhattan NYC Dr. Richard L. Deluca or optometrist, Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for a consultation with best in class eye doctors in NYC.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)